Modify, Delete, and Decline Third-Party Updates in WSUS with Patch My PC

 Once all updates have loaded, you can easily filter the list of published updates.

-You can filter updates by the vendor, declined status, expired status, or metadata status.
+You can filter updates by vendor, declined status, expired status, metadata status, superseded status, or enabled status.

 Available Actions to Perform on Published Third-Party Updates

 There are a variety of actions that are available for published third-party updates within WSUS.

 The re-sign update will allow you to re-sign an already published update with a new WSUS Code-Signing Certificate.
 Re-signing can be helpful if your WSUS Code-Signing certificate expired and timestamping was disabled.
 Important: If timestamping is enabled (enabled by default), clients would still trust updates signed after the certificate’s expiration date.